pelendage/mcp-server-demo/README.md

 uv build --wheel
 ```

+There are two ways to deploy the server on Databricks Apps: using the `databricks bundle` CLI or using the `databricks apps` CLI.
+Depending on your preference, you can choose either method.

+#### Using `databricks bundle` CLI

+To deploy the server using the `databricks bundle` CLI, follow these steps:

 1. Set the env variables for the `schema_full_name` and `genie_space_ids` and run the `bundle deploy` command:
 ```bash